Below you'll find answers to some of the commonly asked questions about Carbon Match.

 If a party to a Match fails to settle the resulting trade, it is the responsibility of the other party to the trade to enforce its rights under the Sale and Purchase Agreement on the Standard Sale and Purchase Terms.
 Carbon Match is not involved in the process of settling trades.
 Carbon Match has no responsibility for and accepts no liability if a trade is not settled.▲ top

-No, Carbon Match will NEVER ask you for your NZEUR password or username.
-You retain full control of your NZEUR account, and you are responsible for making the transfers required in order to settle any contracts into which you have entered by trading on Carbon Match.
-Please note, however, that in order to become an Approved Participant you will need to provide us with your NZEUR account number.
+No, Carbon Match will NEVER ask you for your NZETR password or username.
+You retain full control of your NZETR account, and you are responsible for making the transfers required in order to settle any contracts into which you have entered by trading on Carbon Match.
+Please note, however, that in order to become an Approved Participant you will need to provide us with your NZETR account number.
 This is for the purpose of generating the contract note that you receive on making your match.▲ top

 No, Carbon Match is not a registered or authorized securities exchange.
 Carbon Match is not regulated under section 36B of the Securities Markets Act 1988 or under any other New Zealand Securities Markets law.
 Carbon Match simply “matches” bids and offers based on price.
 Participants using the Carbon Match website trade at their own risk.▲ top

 Carbon Match is consistent with the policy objectives of the NZ ETS.
 It aims to provide participants not only with a convenient way in which to trade, but also a transparent and credible market price for carbon.
-A credible carbon price is critical to further investment in forestry, energy and to driving behaviour which will see New Zealand meet its obligations under the Kyoto Protocol and its longer term emissions targets.▲ top
+A credible carbon price is critical to further investment in forestry, energy and to driving behaviour which will see New Zealand meet its longer term climate change obligations and targets.▲ top

-Carbon Match is intended for direct use by companies who have a liability under the NZ ETS, companies who have received an allocation of units, large forest owners, carbon aggregators and financial institutions.
+Carbon Match is intended for direct use by companies who have a liability under the NZ ETS, companies who have received an allocation of units, large forest owners, carbon aggregators, financial institutions, and speculative traders who wish to trade significant parcels on a frequent basis.
 Participants need to be approved by the market operator before they can begin trading.
 Companies wishing to join Carbon Match must contact us.▲ top

 The majority of buyers on Carbon Match are interested in minimum parcels of 10,000 units or more and the site is intended for repeat buyers/sellers of units.
 However, sellers with smaller parcels may potentially sell their carbon units through Carbon Match via an aggregator.
 Talk to your local forestry consultant to see if they have joined Carbon Match, or check out our Carbon Match affiliates.▲ top